 In the Neighborhood: The City Diner

-Throwing pierogies on the stove, building a triple decker sandwich, grabbing fries out of the oil and checking on a perfect looking burger all at once takes some serious multitasking.
+Throwing pierogies on the stove, building a triple-decker sandwich, grabbing fries out of the oil and checking on a perfect looking burger all at once takes some serious multitasking.
 However, Edward Michalski, owner of The City Diner makes it look easy.
-It’s a testiment to his 22 years in the hospitality business and his experience as an executive chef.
+It’s a testament to his 22 years in the hospitality business and his experience as an executive chef.

 What should you order?

 The diner only opened three months ago, but business has already taken off.
 The menu consists of Americana classic cuisine.
-Michalski would recommend anything on the menu, but listed a few of his personal favorites.
-You have to try the hand cut 12 oz. ribeye, the short rib arugla burger with hollandaise sauce, the corned beef sizzler, and the Reuben.
+Michalski would recommend anything on the menu but listed a few of his personal favorites.
+You have to try the hand-cut 12 oz. ribeye, the short rib arugula burger with hollandaise sauce, the corned beef sizzler, and the Reuben.
 “I don’t think you can leave The City Diner without having a Reuben,” he says.